mozilla/elasticutils/docs/debugging.rst

 https://github.com/karmi/elasticsearch-paramedic

-elasticsearch-paramedic allows you to see the state and real-time statistics of your ElasticSearch cluster.
+elasticsearch-paramedic allows you to see the state and real-time statistics of your Elasticsearch cluster.